elliefewings/STAR_alignment_wrapper/README.md

 Options:
-       -i      Input: Path to fasta file for reference [required] -o      Output directory: Path to location where output will be generated [default=$HOME] -c      Conda environment: Name of conda environment with STAR installed (unless it is available on path) [default=PATH]
+       -i      Input: Path to fasta file for reference [required] -o      Output directory: Path to location where output will be generated [default=HOME] -c      Conda environment: Name of conda environment with STAR installed (unless it is available on path) [default=PATH]
        -h      Help: Does what it says on the tin
 ```